 A nice meal at the end of the day?
 A chance for your kids to get the education you deserve?
 A fair shot at employment?
 A new set of coloured markers?
 The right medicine for your sore throat?
 Or maybe the chance to see a doctor should you get ill?

 Imagine your neighbour threatening violence for the way you pray?
-Imagine watching someone beat your daughter over the head because you don't bow down to his God.
-Imagine flying to a new country where you don't speak the language and there is no work for just to save your life and hope for the health and welfare of your children.
+Imagine flying to a new country where you don't speak the language.

 Everyone has a right to education, medical care and employment.
 But for asylum seekers escaping religious persecution in Bangkok, those basic freedoms and rights have turned into dreams.
 They need your support.
 Can you make some dreams come true?

 I met Romail in Bangkok through a friend who works for the UN.
 Romail, a Christian from Pakistan, has now been granted refugee status in Thailand.
 He teaches asylum-seeking and refugee children and their parents a few times a week.
 With some outside support, they now have a building to house them and a room for a school.
 But they could use a lot more.
 School supplies.
 Internet.
 Food.